 Key features

-Quantum emulation consumption increases exponentially with the qubit count, making it challenging to run more than a few qubits on a local desktop.
-Our optimized platforms address this issue by allowing stable and larger-scale emulations to design wider algorithms without grappling with material errors.
+Quantum emulation consumption grows exponentially with the number of qubits, making it challenging to run more than a few qubits on your local desktop.
+Our optimized platforms address this issue by enabling large-scale simulations to design larger algorithms without hardware error concerns.
+We offer access to leading quantum emulation backends, such as Qsim, Aer, and exQalibur for photonics.

 Dedicated Sessions